microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/workforceintegration-post.md

 In the request body, supply a JSON representation of the [workforceIntegration](../resources/workforceintegration.md) object.

-The following table lists the properties that you can use when you create an **workforceIntegration** object.
+The following table lists the properties that you can use when you create a **workforceIntegration** object.

 | Property     | Type        | Description |
 |:-------------|:------------|:------------|